koukimiura/Byebye-frizzy-hair-beauty-salon/README.md

 It is available to choose staff.

-It is available to choose date and time.
+It is available to choose a date and time.